SCHOOL HEALTH SERVICES

 - Hepatitis B - Three (3) valid doses are required of hepatitis B vaccine.

-- Varicella - Two (2) valid doses are required of varicella (or verification of disease after 1 year of age).
+- Varicella - Two (2) valid doses are required of varicella (or verification by a health care provider of disease after 1 year of age).

 Please note that valid doses are those given in correct intervals as recommended by the Advisory Committee on Immunization Practices and the Centers for Disease Control and Prevention.
-If you have any questions about immunizations for new kindergarten students, please contact your school nurse.
+If you have any questions about immunizations, please contact your school nurse or contact 307-771-2188.

 State of Wyoming - Immunization Exemption Request Forms: